 1. Voice disorders and hearing loss

 How these affect educators: From speaking over noisy classrooms and buses to calling in students from recess, educators’ vocal cords are under a lot of stress.
-On average, teachers are more than twice as likely as non-teachers to suffer from vocal problems, according to the NEA.
+On average, teachers are more than twice as likely as non-teachers to suffer from vocal problems.1

 All those loud noises can affect your hearing, too.
 Think about how loud it is when a rattling air conditioner, a hissing radiator and chattering classroom noises combine.